furzepig/brachistochrone/_posts/spindrift/2024-01-01-polly-judd.md

 image: "polly-judd.png"
 ---

 Polly Judd is the protagonist of *Spindrift*.
-She is thirteen years old, a student at the school Remembrance aboard the generation ship, and more than anything she wants to be a Colony Pathfinder when Spindrift reaches Gloucester.
+She is thirteen years old, a student at the School aboard the generation ship Spindrift.More than anything she wants to be a Colony Pathfinder when Spindrift reaches Gloucester.

 ## Appearance